 What to Buy in February

-As you consider what to buy in February, remember that winter is halfway over and retailers want to get rid of seasonal merchandise.
+As you consider what to buy in February, remember that winter is halfway over and retailers want to clear out seasonal merchandise.
 Also, stores usually have a lot of electronics left over from the holidays and must make room for new gadgets.
 And finally, President's Day falls in February, giving many people a three-day weekend and extra time to shop.
 Taken all together, you can count on February deals galore.

 Video Games.New video games are usually released in early winter, just in time for holiday gift-giving.
 Wait to buy in February, though, when even the newest and hottest video game titles are usually discounted.
 For savings year-round, check eBay or Craigslist.

 Winter Apparel, Bedding, and Towels.The three-day weekend over President's Day means big department store sales.
-Couple that with winter coming to an end and you can pick up next winter's clothing today.
+Couple that with winter coming to an end and next winter's clothing can be picked up today for a song.
 You'll find loads of February deals on coats, outerwear, gloves, scarves, hats, and sweaters.
-Cold weather accessories are an especially good buy in February because styles don't change much from year to year.
+Cold weather accessories are an especially good buy because styles don't change much from year to year.
 Bedding and towels, too, sell at reduced prices this month.

 Romantic Gifts.Valentine's Day means jewelry, perfume, and flowers are in high demand all month, so don't expect any February deals.
 But if you hold out, sales will likely pop up once Valentine's Day is passed and demand plummets.

-Tax-Filing Software.With tax day drawing near, look for falling prices on tax filing software.
-Sales on the software started in January, but will be much better in February and March, the closer it is to to tax day.
+Tax-Filing Software.With tax day drawing near, look for falling prices on tax-filing software.
+Sales on the software started in January, but will be much better in February and March, the closer it is to tax day.
 But don't wait too long -- filing early means no rushing to meet the tax-day deadline.

 Foods in Season.Eat seasonally, proclaim the food gurus.
 And what a feast you can find this time of year.
-There are plentiful fresh and reasonably-priced foods to buy in February, including beets, Brussels sprouts, cabbage, celery, clementines, cauliflower, grapefruit, kale, lemons, onions, oranges, pears, sweet potatoes, and tangerines.
-Check Epicurious's peak-season map to see what's freshest in your area and try out new recipes, like Rachael Ray's Brussels sprouts with bacon or the Korean spicy fermented cabbage dish called kimchi.
+There are plentiful fresh and reasonably priced foods to buy in February, including beets, Brussels sprouts, cabbage, celery, clementines, cauliflower, grapefruit, kale, lemons, onions, oranges, pears, sweet potatoes, and tangerines.
+Check Epicurious's peak-season map to see what's freshest in your area and try out new recipes.